Tropical adic spaces I: The continuous spectrum of a topological semiring: The continuous spectrum of a topological semiring

 \section{The continuous spectrum $\Cont A$ of a topological semiring $A$}

+In this section we define the continuous spectrum of a topological semiring $A$ in terms of continuity of a morphism $A\to K$ with $K$ a totally ordered semifield.
+We start by defining a topology on any totally ordered semifield.
+The results in this section rely heavily on the assumption that the semifields we consider are infinite, i.e., not equal to $\BB$.

-On any totally ordered semifield $K$ there is a canonical topology given as follows.\footnote{This is a standard construction for totally ordered abelian groups in adic geometry; one recent reference is Remark~1.17 in \cite{Wed12}.} A subset $U$ of $K$ is open if and only if either $0_K$ is not in $U$ or if $U$ contains $[0_K,a]$ for some $a\in K^\times$.
+On any totally ordered semifield $K$ we define the \emph{Huber topology} as follows.\footnote{This is a standard construction for totally ordered abelian groups in adic geometry first defined in \cite{Hub93}; one recent reference is Remark~1.17 in \cite{Wed12}.
+This is the finest topology that makes a surjective valuation on a field continuous when we give the field the valuation/metric topology. {That is, if $F$ is a field with a surjective valuation to $\base$ (i.e., $F$ has value group $\base^\times$) and valuation ring $R$, then the Huber topology is the quotient topology on $\base\cong F/R^\times$.} } A subset $U$ of $K$ is open if and only if either $0_K$ is not in $U$ or if $U$ contains $[0_K,a]$ for some $a\in K^\times$.
 A base for this topology is given by the sets $\{a\}$ and $[0_K,a]$ for all $a\in K^\times$.
 It is routine to check that this topology makes $K$ into a topological semiring, and that it is Hausdorff.
-Whenever we consider a totally ordered semifield as a topological semiring, it will be using this topology, unless specifically stated otherwise.
+Whenever we consider a totally ordered semifield as a topological semiring, it will be using the Huber topology unless specifically stated otherwise.
 We start by considering when a homomorphism of totally ordered semifields is continuous.

 \begin{lemma} Let $\ph:\base\to K$ be a homomorphism of totally ordered semifields.
 The following are equivalent. \begin{enumerate}[label=(\arabic*)] \item The homomorphism $\ph$ is continuous. \item For every $a\in K^\times$ there is some $b\in\base^\times$ such that $\ph(b)\leq a$. \item For every $a\in K^\times$ there is some $b\in\base^\times$ such that $\ph(b)< a$. \end{enumerate} \end{lemma}\begin{proof} We first show that \ref{LemmaContsHomSemifieldsItem:HomIsCont} and \ref{LemmaContsHomSemifieldsItem:LessOrEqual} are equivalent.
 Because any homomorphism of semifields has trivial ideal-kernel, for any $a\in K^\times$ we automatically have that $\ph^{-1}(a)$ is open.
 So $\ph$ is continuous if and only if $\ph^{-1}([0_K,a])$ is open for all $a\in K^\times$.
 Since $\ph^{-1}([0_K,a])$ contains $0_{\base}$, this happens exactly if $\ph^{-1}([0_K,a])$ contains $[0_{\base},b]$ for some $b\in \base^\times$.
 This, in turn, is equivalent to having $\ph([0_{\base},b])\subset [0_K,a]$.
 Because $\ph$, as a homomorphism of semirings, sends $0_{\base}$ to $0_K$ and respects the ordering, this happens if and only if $\ph(b)\leq a$.